-B. Specified Data Elements Used in the Matching Program
+C. Specified Data Elements Used in the Match

-1. Data Elements in the HUD Input File; Approximate Number of Records
+1. Data Elements in the HUD Input File

-The HUD input file provided to OCSE contains records pertaining to individuals who are participating in certain housing programs described in subparagraph (A) of subsection 453(j)(7) of the Social Security Act.
+The HUD input file provided to OCSE will contain records pertaining to individuals who are participating in certain housing programs described in subparagraph (A) of subsection 453(j)(7) of the Social Security Act.
 Each individual record contains the following data elements, where available: